shaurya-clemson/Simplified-Fork-Choice-Algorithm/README.md

 | Deposit Amount | 500 | 100 | 300 | 250 | 150 | 500 | 600 | 350 | 200 | 150 |

 2. The checkpoint tree is already given.
+3. The checkpoint tree is a full binary tree.